ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_2.md

 The most up-to-date documentation can be found at [rastervision.io](https://rastervision.io/).

 #### Conclusion
-You know have an understanding of what Deep Learning is, what the Raster Vision pipeline does, and what kinds of problems it can help you solve.
+You now have an understanding of what Deep Learning is, what the Raster Vision pipeline does, and what kinds of problems it can help you solve.
 In the next tutorial, you will explore the apptainer container we will use to run Raster Vision.